-You do not hear the one that hits you.
 We were scurrying to the cement-enclosed "bunker" at the back of the house, in reality an unfinished shower room in one of the corners farthest removed from the street.
 My house mate and I had come up with this self defense plan after my site visit with the volunteer for the American Friends Service Committee stationed at Dak To some 30 kilometers north of my station, Kontum.
 The intent of the visit was to share data on growing highland wheat.
-But, the very night before his body still shaking as he described hiding under his bed with bullets whizzing over his bed, when a NVA (North Vietnamese Army) unit and VC squad (Viet Cong) walked through his village in the middle of the night and shot up everything in sight.
+But, the very night before his body still shaking as he described hiding under his bed with bullets whizzing over his bed.
+A NVA (North Vietnamese Army) unit and VC squad (Viet Cong) walked through his village in the middle of the night and shot up everything in sight.
 For good measure, a grenade in the driver's side of his brand-new white Land Rover and such a beautiful machine had become a casualty of war.

-My house mate and I would sit side-by-side in our makeshift bunker with our backs to the inner walls, knees under chins, our mattresses forming an outer wall for our triangular safety cage.
-After the jolt of nausea when first experiencing incoming, we had grown accustomed to the sounds that accompanied it, followed by a barrage of outgoing fire of artillery and machine guns, as Hueys (armed helicopters) roared into action.
+My house mate and I would sit side-by-side in our makeshift bunker with our backs to the inner walls and knees under chins, our mattresses forming an outer wall for our triangular safety cage.
+After the jolt of nausea when first experiencing incoming we had grown accustomed to the sounds that accompanied it, followed by a barrage of outgoing fire of artillery and machine guns as Hueys (armed helicopters) roared into action.
 Most nights we were back in bed in an hour or two.

 A much greater number on all sides have suffered the ravages of war.